Andreansx/Networking-lab/projects/09-mtcna-lab-3/readme.md

 ```

 Then I set IPs on the point-to-point links to the Offices on the CHR Internet

+> [!IMPORTANT]
+> You might be wondering why am I using public IP addresses here.
+The first reason is that it makes this scenario more realistic and this lab is fully isolated which means that no traffic at all will be able to exit it and go to the external network.
+Also, the `203.0.113.0/24` is not a typical IPv4 public IP address.
+> Section Three of RFC 5737 states:
+>
+>   The blocks 192.0.2.0/24 (TEST-NET-1), 198.51.100.0/24 (TEST-NET-2),
+>   and 203.0.113.0/24 (TEST-NET-3) are provided for use in
+>   documentation.
+>
+> This is why I used this IP block.
+It does not hurt anyone and I was able to build a lab with more realistic IPs while not causing any damage to the global network.

 ```rsc
 /ip address
 add address=203.0.113.1/30 interface=ethWAN_A